john-kheir/home/docs/interacting/commands/btrfs.md

 <a id="device_add"></a>
 ## btrfs.device_add

-Add one or more devices to Btrfs filesystem mounted under `mountpoint`.
+Adds one or more devices to the Btrfs filesystem mounted under a given `mountpoint`.

 Arguments:
 ```javascript